spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 Create a Google Maps Engine account
 -----------------------------------

-2. You can sign up for a free Google Maps Engine trail account.
+2. You can sign up for a free Google Maps Engine trial account.
 The trial account is a full featured Maps Engine instance with limited storage quota.
    Visit `Google Maps Engine homepage
    <http://www.google.com/enterprise/mapsearth/products/mapsengine.html>`_ and